-As homeschool Moms, most of us juggle about a hundred tasks every day (every hour?).
-With the feeling that there is just so much to do!
-There is also the struggle to maintain the atmosphere of peace and joy we all long for in our homes.
+As homeschool moms, most of us juggle about a hundred tasks every day (or maybe even every hour), always with the feeling that there is just so much to do!
+At the heart of this reality, there is also the struggle to maintain the atmosphere of peace and joy that so many of us long for in our homes.

 When we force curriculum, schedules, book lists, philosophies, and methods onto our children when they aren’t working – we’re stirring up a recipe for unrest.
 The joy and peace we’re seeking are quickly heading out the Exit.
 Because if the children aren’t enjoying their days, we won’t be enjoying our days.
 Mom will be frustrated, irritable, and discouraged, and those feelings will be communicated to the rest of the family (whether directly or indirectly).

 After six years of homeschooling, I’ve realized that if I want joy in our homeschool, the little people in my life need to always come before any sort of program I have in my head or on paper.